 Savings is Money You Aren't Spending

-Savings can also happen in normal accounts - savings and checking accounts, taxable brokerage accounts and the like.
-Savings can also be used to acquire assets as well – property and precious metals are two commonly held investments, but jewelry, stamps, classic cars, artwork and other categories (maybe baseball cards?) can probably make the cut – assuming the right expertise...
+Savings can also happen in "normal" accounts - savings and checking accounts, taxable brokerage accounts and similar.
+Savings can be used to acquire assets as well: property and precious metals are two commonly held investments, but jewelry, stamps, classic cars, artwork and other categories (maybe baseball cards?) can probably make the cut – assuming the right expertise...